 No flames or sparks!
 Immediately put out all smoking materials and other open flames.
-Do not operate lights, appliances, telephones, or cell phones.
+Avoid the use of anything that can create a spark or electrical charge — this includes not just lighters and open flames but also mechanical devices such as rotary telephones, light switches, doorbells and thermostats.
 Flames or sparks from these sources can trigger an explosion or a fire.

 Shut off the gas.
 Turn off the main gas supply valve on your propane tank if it is safe to do so.
 To close the valve, turn it to the right (clockwise).

 Report the leak.
 From a neighbor’s home or other nearby building away from the gas leak, call your propane retailer right away.
 If you can’t reach your propane retailer, call 911 or your local fire department.

 Do not return to the building or area until your propane retailer, emergency responder, or qualified service technician determines that it is safe to do so.